 Here in Los Angeles, California, resurfacing floors with concrete overlay can be quite a challenge.
-Sure, we don’t get the harsh temperature drops and the piles of snow they get on the East Coast.
+Sure, we don’t get the harsh climate temperature drops and the piles of snow they get on the East Coast.

 But we do get hot, dry, windy days with temperatures of over 100 degrees.
 Such conditions are equally undesirable when working with concrete overlay (or any cement-based material like regular concrete, stamped concrete, etc.), as they can result to outcomes such as plastic shrinkage cracking or chemical drying shrinkage.